 Work of the Office

-The Office of the Special Adviser on the Prevention of Genocide collects information on situations where there may be a risk of genocide, based on the cumulative effect of the eight risk factors outlined in the Analysis Framework, as well as situations where there may be a risk of war crimes, ethnic cleansing and crimes against humanity.
+The Office of the Special Advisers on the Prevention of Genocide and the Responsibility to Protect collect information on situations where there may be a risk of genocide, war crimes, ethnic cleansing and crimes against humanity, based on the risk factors outlined in the Framework of Analysis for Atrocity Crimes .
 Due to the sensitive nature of the mandate, much of the Office’s work remains outside of the public eye.
-However, when the Special Advisers assess that making their concerns public will reduce the risk of genocide and related crimes in a specific situation, or advance the cause of peace and stability, they do so.
+However, when the Special Advisers assess that making their concerns public will reduce the risk of atrocity crimes in a specific situation, they do so by issuing public statements and upon request, by briefing the Security Council.

 Following reports of human rights violations by Syrian security forces in March 2011, the Office began to monitor the violent suppression of anti-government protests there.
 The alleged systematic and widespread attacks by police, military and other security forces appear to have primarily targeted the civilian population.
 In addition to the deaths of protestors, there have also been reports of mass arrests, arbitrary detentions, disappearances, and other grave human rights violations in towns where protests have taken place.
 Based on the available information, the Special Advisers consider that the scale and gravity of the violations may amount to crimes against humanity.